AUTOMOTIVE TECHNOLOGY ASSOCIATE’S DEGREE IN JAMAICA, NEW YORK

 AOS Degree (60 Credits)

-This program is designed to prepare students in all eight areas of ASE Education Foundation Automotive Certification.
-Graduates will be able to correctly test, diagnose, repair and adjust as necessary the components in the areas of engine performance, brakes, steering and suspension, electrical/electronic systems, engine repair, heating and air conditioning, automatic transmissions, and manual drive trains & axles.
-The program is continually updated to provide the theoretical knowledge and “real-world” skills required to service the latest models such as the hybrid, electric and autonomous vehicles.
+These programs are designed to train students in all eight areas of ASE Education Foundation Automotive Certification.
+Graduates will be able to correctly test, diagnose, repair, and adjust the components in the areas of engine performance, brakes, steering and suspension, electrical/electronic systems, engine repair, heating and air conditioning, automatic transmissions, and manual drive trains; axles.
+The programs are continually updated to provide the theoretical knowledge and “real-world” skills required to service the latest models such as the hybrid, electric and autonomous vehicles.
+The Associates degree also gives them the flexibility to pursue additional education at a four year college.

-Upon completion of the program, graduates will be prepared to meet the huge demands for skilled Automotive Technicians, driven by technological advances in the transportation industry.
+Upon completion of the program, graduates will be prepared to meet the increasing demand for skilled Automotive Technicians that has been driven by technological advances in the transportation industry.

-- AOS – Associate in Occupational Studies Degree, Career Program (60 Credits)
+- Complete an Associates in Occupational Studies Degree, Career Program (60 Credits) in as little as:

 - Excellent faculty to student ratio